 - The Repair and Restoration component will include specific solutions and methods of sequestering carbon and undoing the damage caused by climate change that are viable and applicable to our community.
 The results and actions from this initiative will be integrated into the CAAP as a 2021 plan update to the initial draft.

-The outreach process consists of two online community surveys.
-The first climate survey one was open for a month July-August, and it was to inform residents of the Climate Action planning process and to get a sense of our communities’ concerns in regards to climate change.
+The outreach process consists of two community surveys (digital and physical).
+The first climate survey was open for a month July to August, and it was to inform residents of the Climate Action planning process and to get a sense of our communities’ concerns in regards to climate change.
 Please click here to view the first climate survey results.

-The second follow-up survey will also be open for a month in early November 2020.
-The purpose of the second survey is to receive community input on their level of support for some of the specific proposed climate strategies.
-The survey will give our residents an opportunity to prioritize the actions they want the City to take and help identify what opportunities for funding City staff need to apply to implement the selected strategies.
+The second follow-up survey was open from early November to late December 2020.
+The purpose of the second survey was to get community input on their level of support for some of the specific proposed climate strategies.
+The survey gave our residents an opportunity to prioritize the actions they want the City to take and help identify what opportunities for funding City staff need to apply to implement the selected strategies.